Back to index

 • Because draws are impossible, every move has long-term strategic consequences.

-• The swap (pie) rule is widely used to offset first-player advantage.
+• Tournament rules often use the swap (pie) rule to reduce first-player advantage.

 FAQ